-We lease our operating properties to customers under agreements that are classified as operating leases.
-We recognize the total minimum lease payments provided for under the leases on a straight-line basis over the lease term.
+We lease most of our operating properties to customers under agreements that are typically classified as operating leases (as noted below, two of our leases are accounted for as financing arrangements at December 31, 2021).
+We recognize the total minimum lease payments provided for under the operating leases on a straight-line basis over the lease term.
 Generally, under the terms of our leases, the majority of our rental expenses, including common area maintenance, real estate taxes and insurance, are recovered from our customers.
 We record amounts reimbursed by customers in the period that the applicable expenses are incurred, which is generally ratably throughout the term of the lease.
 We have elected the package of practical expedients that allows lessors to not separate lease and non-lease components by class of underlying asset.
 This practical expedient allowed us to not separate expenses reimbursed by our customers ("tenant reimbursements") from the associated rental revenue if certain criteria were met.
-We assessed these criteria and concluded that the timing and pattern of transfer for rental revenue and the associated tenant reimbursements are the same, and as our leases qualify as operating leases, we accounted for and presented rental revenue and tenant reimbursements as a single component under Lease revenue in our consolidated statements of income for the twelve months ended December 31, 2020 and 2019.
+We assessed these criteria and concluded that the timing and pattern of transfer for rental revenue and the associated tenant reimbursements are the same, and for the leases that qualify as operating leases, we accounted for and presented rental revenue and tenant reimbursements as a single component under Lease revenue in our consolidated statements of income for the twelve months ended December 31, 2021, 2020 and 2019.